Monument Name

 Onslow County Vietnam Memorial, Jacksonville

-This war memorial honors the sacrifice of service members from all five branches of the U.S. military in the Vietnam War.
-An impressive installation, it is composed of a central circular reflecting pool with fountains surrounded by a circular formation of tall cylindrical pillars.
-A circular garden area with a paved walkway surrounds the central fountain feature and the entire structure is encompassed by a glass wall where the names of the 58,229 fallen are etched.
-The glass wall is comprised of approximately 3,700 square feet of glass.
+A circular garden area with a paved walkway and bridge with French design surrounds the fountain and gazebo.
+Encircling the fountain/gazebo is a glass wall where the names of the 58,229 fallen are etched.
+The glass wall consists of approximately 3,700 square feet of glass.

 Lejeune Memorial Gardens